-The firm considers that reputational damage is most likely to arise from matters of poor conduct and actively promotes a high standard of behaviour through training, conduct ambassadors and a code of conduct, the "Daiwa Spirit".
+The firm considers that reputational damage is most likely to arise from matters of poor conduct and actively promotes a high standard of behaviour through training and a code of conduct.

 The strengthening of the overall risk management process also involves the identification, understanding and monitoring of emerging risks, i.e. risks characterised by components that are partly unknown but considered significant, even though their effects are uncertain and cannot yet be fully integrated into the more consolidated risk management frameworks.